A question we are often asked following the death of a parent, sibling, or other important person, is “should my child go back to school yet?”

 Further guidance and support

-You or your child’s school can speak to our experienced team about when your child should return to school – they can offer guidance and information about individual situations.
-You can call our Helpline on 08088 020 021 or email ask@winstonswish.org.
+You or your child’s school can speak to our experienced Bereavement Support team about when your child should return to school.
+Following an informal and friendly discussion, they can offer tailored advice and guidance for you and your child and their school.

 Other resources you might find helpful